Local Coastal Plan Update

 We encourage you to download and read the draft document and share your thoughts.
 Hard copies are also available for view at all Santa Monica Public Library branches and at the City Hall Planning Counter.

-A Planning Commission study session date is scheduled on Wednesday, March 21, 2018.
+A Planning Commission study session was held on Wednesday, March 21, 2018 (scroll down to "Milestones" for more information).
 Adoption hearings are anticipated to begin in the 2nd quarter 2018.

 To submit your comments or ask questions about the Draft LCP Land Use Plan, please email Elizabeth Bar-El, AICP, Senior Planner at Liz.Bar-El@smgov.net or Cary Fukui, Assistant Planner at Cary.Fukui@smgov.net.